Exabyte-io/materials-designer/README.md

     npm start
 ```

-If you need to re-link it again, remove node_modules in cove.js and web-app, run npm install, then run npm start again.
+If you need to re-link it again, remove node_modules in cove.js and the app, run npm install, then run npm start again.